th0114nd/hfhom/README.md

 If the `quadratic form` option is checked, the quadratic form (square matrix) will be printed, in addition to the correction terms, in the output window.
-Checking the `condense correction terms` box will disable the `quadratic form` and `graph commands` options, and the output window will just contain the Knotilus archive number or filename, followed by a space and the correction terms, all on a single line.
-For Seifert data, if the manifold orientation is reversed, the quadratic form will be for the altered (reversed) manifold, rather than the original.
+Checking the `condense correction terms` box will disable the `quadratic form`, `graph commands`, and `Seifert data` options, and the output window will just contain the Knotilus archive number or filename, followed by a space and the correction terms, all on a single line.
+For the `quadratic form` option with Seifert data, if the manifold orientation is reversed, the quadratic form will be for the altered (reversed) manifold, rather than the original.

 * __Double branched cover submenu__
 If the `Show original link` option is checked, a separate window will open to show the original link diagram.
 For Knotilus, this will open an Internet browser tab to the appropriate link.
+It may not work on Windows.
-If opening a saved Knotilus file, this will only succeed if the filename is of the form `ax-b-c.txt` or `ax-b-c`, where 'ax-b-c' is the archive number.
+If opening a saved Knotilus file, this option will only succeed if the filename is of the form `ax-b-c.txt` or `ax-b-c`, where 'ax-b-c' is the archive number.
 For PLink or SnapPy, the PLink editor will open with the original link drawing.
 The PLink file must be saved in order to do this.